 The Tan Son Nhat experience was like living on a Third World military compound sponsored by Uncle Sam.
 Greenbacks bought more than MPC, on base and off.
-Of course the negitive side of greenbacks was it filtered north and brought back mortars and rockets.
+Of course the negative side of greenbacks was they filtered north and came back as mortars and rockets.
 Some place I lived found a dud mortar and traced the serial number back to Fort Sill.
 Of course records showed it was destroyed there in the 50's.

 The ARVNs on base lived in squawler one level above the people in Saigon.
 This doesn’t include professional people.
 Keep in mind some prostitutes make more money than Doctors during this period of time.

 Capitol Center was a 24 hr operation from a 40 foot or so trailer/radio van just off H3.
 It did have plenty of sand & metal between it and the outside world.
 The beauty of this place was air conditioning, not for us, but for the radios.
 I didn't complain about it.
 During my stay at Tan Son Nhat I was sent to Long Binh for the day of the Gen. Westmorland to Gen. Abrams change of command ceremony.
 They already had ground people and an air traffic plan, I guess they just needed a single individual to keep it all together or an EM to blame if it got screwed up.
 The thing that impressed me most was Gen. Abrams’ wife steps out of the Huey with a small white Poodle under her arm.
 I was real easy to impress.